ClusterLabs/PAF/CentOS-7-admin-cookbook.md

 - upgrade the PostgreSQL packages
 - allow the `pgsql-ha` resource to run on `srv2`, effectively starting it

-Now, we can move the PostgreSQL master resource to `srv2`, then take care of `srv1`:
+Now, we can move the primary resource to `srv2`, then take care of `srv1`:

 ```
 # pcs resource move --wait --master pgsql-ha srv2